Xray HA OpenShift Installation

 ARM64 Support for Container-Based Installations

-Artifactory, Xray and Distribution supports installation on ARM64 architecture specifically through Helm and Docker installations.
+Artifactory, Xray, and Distribution support installation on ARM64 architecture specifically through Helm and Docker installations.
 When deploying a product on an ARM64 platform, an external database must be set up as Artifactory does not support the bundled database for ARM64 installations.
 The appropriate ARM64 Container Image is automatically pulled during the Helm or Docker installation process.

 Database